“As an Amazon Associate I earn from qualifying purchases.”

 Where to store bags of chicken feed

 Your chicken feed is the most vulnerable to rodents while it is in the bag.
-Mice, voles, and other rodents can easily chew through bags of feed and eat a lot of your chicken feed.
+Mice, voles, and other rodents can easily chew through new bag of feed and eat most of it.

-Since we do not have a rodent problem I store my feed in our garage and storage shed.
+Since we do not have a rodent problem I store my feed in our garage and storage shed while it is still in the feed bags.
 If you find that you do have mice in your garage or shed you will need to either store it in another place or use a rodent proof container.

-To keep the mice out of your feed you could use things like plastic totes, metal trash cans, or other materials that are too thick and hard for mice to chew through.
+To keep the mice out of your feed it is a good idea to use things like plastic containers, metal trash cans, or other materials that are too thick and hard for mice to chew through.
 Simply place the whole bag in the container and slap the lid on.

 Keeping chicken feed fresh in the bag

-If you have an opened bag of chicken feed keep it closed with clothes pins or roll the bag up tightly to maintain peak freshness.
+If you have an opened bag of chicken feed keep it closed with clothes pins or roll the bag up tightly to maintain peak freshness and prolong its shelf life.

 What temperature to store feed at